What is climate change?

 Find our magazine in all good newsagents, or become a subscriber and have it delivered to your door!
 Ask your parents to check out the ‘Subscribe’ tab on our website!

 1. Burning fossil fuelsOver the past 150 years, industrialised countries have been burning large amounts of fossil fuels such as oil and gas.
 The gases released into the atmosphere during this process act like an invisible ‘blanket’, trapping heat from the sun and warming the Earth.
 This is known as the “Greenhouse Effect”.

-2. FarmingBelieve it or not, cows’ eating habits contribute towards greenhouse gases.
-Just like us, when cows eat, methane gas builds up in their digestive system and is released in the form of… a burp!
+2. FarmingBelieve it or not, cows’ eating habits contribute towards climate change.
+Just like us, when cows eat, methane – a type of greenhouse gas – builds up in their digestive system and is released in the form of… a burp!
 This might sound funny, but when you imagine that there are almost 1.5 billion cows releasing all that gas into the atmosphere, it sure adds up!